 - In a stand mixer or large bowl with hand beater, cream together butter and sugar.

-- Add eggs, one at a time, beating after each egg.
+- Add eggs, one at a time, beating well after each egg.

 - Add flour and milk alternatively until dough is mixed well.

 - Using a cookie scoop, drop cookies onto parchment lined cookie sheets.
 Then gently roll the dough into smooth balls.

 - Bake for 10-12 minutes.
 Cookies should not brown, the bottoms will be a bit golden is all.

-- Let cool a few minutes and remove to wire rack to finish cooling.
+- Let cool a few minutes on pans and remove to wire rack to finish cooling.